ILGenWeb Logo

-Fairbury, Ill.
-History
+Fairbury, IL History

 The present site of Fairbury was laid out in 1857 by Caleb Patton and Octave Chenute, the latter being one of the civil engineers of the Toledo, Peoria & Western Railroad.
 County Surveyor Isaac R. Clark made the plat.
 Since then numerous additions have been made.
 The first house was built by John Coomer.
 Just across the street from the Thomas House.
 In 1864, the Village of Fairbury was incorporated under the laws of the State of Illinois and later divided into three wards under the organized city government.

 Fairbury is situated on the T. P. & W. railroad about eleven and one-half miles southeast of Pontiac.
-Locate in the center of the garden spot of Illinois.
+Located in the center of the garden spot of Illinois.
 On busy days, the streets are filled with teams and merchants are kept busy attending to customers.

 As a grain market, Fairbury is generally conceded to be unequaled.
 It is situated in the very heart of the great corn belt of Illinois.
 On account of the large crops of corn raised Fairbury has been selected for the location of a cellulose factory, which will work up the waste stalks into manufactured products.